-We can also assist you with website terms and conditions and terms of sale for your digital sales interface as well as software agreements, including end user licence agreements, system integration agreements and Software as a Service Agreements.
+We can also assist you with website terms and conditions and terms of sale for your digital sales interface as well as software agreements, including end user licence agreements, system integration agreements and Software as a Service agreements.

-Intellectual property (IP) assets are critical to the value of your enterprise and need to be identified, registered and protected in accordance with Australian law and potentially foreign laws if you trade overseas.
+Intellectual property (IP) assets are critical to the value of your enterprise and need to be identified, registered and protected in accordance with Australian law and potentially foreign laws if you trade or export overseas.

 If you are buying, selling, licensing, commercialising, assigning and distributing IP or domain names for your business or product, our IP team have the expertise to negotiate to achieve the terms that are best for your business and future.

 IP also refers to confidential knowledge obtained by working for or with your business.
 We can assist you to identify and protect confidential business information through employee, supplier, business partner, funding or other commercial agreements.

 Manufacturers are impacted by the operation of the competition and consumer law framework in Australia, which is regulated by the Competition and Consumer Law 2010 (Cth) (CCA) and the Australian Consumer Law (ACL).

 A manufacturer can be liable for a breach of certain consumer guarantees under the ACL, and consumers may have direct recourse to a manufacturer for loss and damage.
 In some circumstances, an importer may be deemed a manufacturer under the ACL even if the importer did not physically assemble or manufacture the goods in Australia.
 Manufacturers must all also be aware of their obligations under any applicable safety standards including where a product recall of the manufacturer’s product is carried out or is required.